liuQuan98/EYOC/README.md

 ### WOD

-Please first download the LiDAR sequences and pose files of [WOD](https://www.waymo.com/open).
+Please first download the LiDAR sequences and pose files of [WOD Perception](https://www.waymo.com/open).

 Then, convert the WOD dataset to kitti format using the following command: